heyitsmesamir/heyitsmesamir/README.md

 - 👋 Hi, I’m @heyitsmesamir
-- 👀 I’m interested in LLM and AIs
+- 👀 I’m interested in LLM, AIs and creative working such as illustrations, video editing, photoshopping etc.
-- 🌱 I’m currently learning Bachelors in IT.
+- 🌱 I’m currently learning Bachelors in IT in college.
+Learning how to make language models and games on my own.
 - 💞️ I’m looking to collaborate on anything related to language models.
 - 📫 How to reach me heyitsmesamir144@gmail.com
 - 😄 Pronouns: he/him